FlowTestAI/FlowTest/README.md

 ### Desktop App Installation

 1. Download FlowTestAI for your OS from our [releases page](https://github.com/FlowTestAI/FlowTest/releases).
-2. Install and launch FlowTest like any other desktop application.
+2. Install and launch FlowTestAI like any other desktop application.
 3. Start creating end-to-end API tests using natural language or drag-and-drop.
 4. Save your work locally and use Git for version control, just like with traditional IDEs.